angular/in-memory-web-api/README.md

 >You don't have to change your existing application _code_ if your app uses this library without customizations.
 >
 >
->The v0.4.0 release introduced *breaking changes* that affect developers who used the customization features.
+>The v0.4.0 release introduced **breaking changes** that affect developers who used the customization features or loaded application files with SystemJS.
->We're pretty sure you'll think these changes are worthwhile.
 >
->**Read this README** and the [CHANGELOG](https://github.com/angular/in-memory-web-api/blob/master/CHANGELOG.md) to learn what's new.
+>**Read this README and the [CHANGELOG](https://github.com/angular/in-memory-web-api/blob/master/CHANGELOG.md/#0.4.0)** to learn what's new and about **breaking changes**
->The new unit tests are worth a look as well.
 >
----
->If you’re loading application files with **SystemJS**, you’ll have to configure it to load Angular’s `umd.js` for `HttpModule`.
->To see how, look for the following line in the
->`src/systemjs.config.js` of this project:
->
->`'@angular/common/http': 'npm:@angular/common/bundles/common-http.umd.js'`
->
->You've already made this change if you are using `HttpClient` today.
->
->If you’re sticking with the original Angular `Http` module, you _must make this change anyway!_ Your app will break as soon as you run `npm install` and it installs >=v0.4.0.
->
->If you're using webpack (as CLI devs do), you don't have to worry about this stuff because webpack bundles the dependencies for you.

----
+>The new **unit tests** are a good way to see the in-memory web api in action.

 ## Use cases